pgjdbc/pgjdbc/docs/download.md

 you should be using.
 It supports PostgreSQL 8.2 or newer and requires Java 6 or newer.
 It contains support for SSL and the javax.sql package.
-If you are using Java 6 then you should use the JDBC 4.0 version.
+* If you are using Java 8 or newer then you should use the JDBC 4.2 version.
-If you are using Java 7 then you should use the JDBC 4.1 version.
+* If you are using Java 7 then you should use the JDBC 4.1 version.
-If you are using Java 8 then you should use the JDBC 4.2 version.
+* If you are using Java 6 then you should use the JDBC 4.0 version.
-If you are using a Java version older than 6 then you will need to use a JDBC3 version of the driver, which will by necessity not be current, found in [Other Versions](#others).
+* If you are using a Java version older than 6 then you will need to use a JDBC3 version of the driver, which will by necessity not be current, found in [Other Versions](#others).